ItsAerocraft/ItsAerocraft.github.io/README.md

 }

 function srCheckAnswers() {
-  const sig = KEY_SIGS[srState.keyMode];
   const correct = srState.currentNotes.map((note, i) => {
     const inp = srState.inputs[i];
     if (!inp || !inp.letter) return false;

     const letterMatch = inp.letter.toUpperCase() === note.base.toUpperCase();

-    // note.acc is the actual sounding accidental (null = natural, '#' = sharp, 'b' = flat)
+    // note.acc: '#' | 'b' | null (null = natural, whether naturally so or courtesy-overridden)
-    // note.courtesyAcc is set to 'n' when the note is a natural overriding the key sig
+    // note.courtesyAcc: 'n' when a ♮ is explicitly drawn on the note overriding the key sig.
-    // The user must identify the note as it SOUNDS, not as written in key sig const expectedAcc = note.acc; // null, '#', or 'b'

-    let accMatch;
-    if (inp.acc === null) {
-      // User typed no modifier — accepted as-is (key sig applies implicitly)
-      // BUT if there's a courtesy natural on this note, we still accept it
-      // because the user may simply type the letter to mean "natural" when they see ♮ accMatch = true;
-    } else if (inp.acc === 'n') {
+    //
+    // Bare letter (no modifier typed):
+    //   → accepted for standard key-sig notes (key sig is implied, user doesn't need to type ♯/♭)
+    //   → NOT accepted when a courtesy ♮ is shown on the note; user must type ♮ to prove they saw it
-      // User explicitly typed ♮ — correct only if the note is natural accMatch = (expectedAcc === null);
+    // Explicit ♮: correct only when the note is actually natural
-    } else {
-      // User typed # or b — must match exactly accMatch = (inp.acc === expectedAcc);
+    // Explicit ♯ or ♭: must match note.acc exactly
-    }
+    // Resolve what the user entered to a concrete accidental:
+    // null (no modifier) → treated as natural (the user claims the note is unaltered)
+    // 'n' (explicit ♮)   → also natural
+    // '#' or 'b'         → sharp or flat
+    const inpAcc = (inp.acc === null || inp.acc === 'n') ? null : inp.acc;
+    const accMatch = (inpAcc === note.acc);

     return letterMatch && accMatch;
   });